How much does getting a tutor cost?

 I have a learning disability.
 Do you offer any services for me?

 Yes, you are offered the same tutoring privileges as all students on campus.
-Students with documented disabilities are encouraged to register with Disability Services Office (DSO) and notify the UTC of any accommodations recommended by DSO.
+Students with documented disabilities are encouraged to register with Disability Resources Office (DSO) and notify the UTC of any accommodations recommended by DRO.
 We will provide reasonable accommodations for your disability.

 How can I become a tutor?